Albert A. List College of Jewish Studies

 Students who are placed on academic probation can receive financial assistance, including Title IV funds, for only one semester of probation.

 Except in the case where probation continues because the student has taken fewer than the 12 credits specified above, a student may not be placed on academic probation more than twice during his/her tenure in List College.
 A student who is placed on academic probation for a third time at JTS, for any reason whatsoever, will be automatically suspended from List College.
-A student who is placed on academic probation in consecutive semesters, one at JTS and one at Columbia/Barnard, may face suspension.
+A student who is placed on academic probation in consecutive semesters, at JTS and/or at Columbia/Barnard, may face suspension.
+A student who earns suspension at either JTS or Columbia/Barnard will be placed on suspension at both institutions.

 A student who has been suspended from List College will have the right to appeal that decision in accordance with the student disciplinary procedures.